Berendej/modbus_scanner/README.md

     void scan(vector<uint8> v) { for (auto uc : v) { m_p_current_state->on_char(uc)}}
 }
 ```
 It requires a lot of boilerplate code.
 Every subclass has to be defined, scanner must include instances for every subclass and a pointer to current state.
 State transitions don't look very transparent.
 The code is scattered.
-All this may lead to errors.
+All this can lead to errors.

 On the other hand coroutine approach has only one function which is responsible for scanning process.
 It significantly reduces amount of code, make it more easy to track state transitions.
 In fact every coroutine function operator itself defines new scanning state and it costs nothing to programmer.

 So the advantage of coroutine approach in terms of programming efforts is obvious, but what about
 efficiency?
 Context switching on coroutine entrance and switching back on exit is not free.
-In this project speed test was implemented which compare time spent on scanning by coroutine-based scanner and oridinary approach scanner.
-It shows that coroutine-based scanner is slightly faster (43 sec corouting vs 48 seconds ordinary ).
+In this project speed test was implemented which compareы time spent on scanning by coroutine-based scanner and oridinary approach scanner.
+It shows that coroutine-based scanner is slightly faster (43 seconds coroutine vs 48 seconds ordinary ).

+The purpose of this project was not to implement Yet_Another_Modbus_Server but rather to make a pattern to be used for implementing more sophisticated protocols scanner or some other tasks which require FSM.